marbotte/sr_cce/extraction/viewExtraction.md

 **Objective**:

-We introduced $$and evaluated using the Theory of Planned Behaviour$$ a new educational programme for climate change that included inviting adolescents to communicate with seniors (aged ≥ 60 years) in focus groups to discuss the local climate during the past several decades.
+We introduced ((and evaluated using the Theory of Planned Behaviour)) a new educational programme for climate change that included inviting adolescents to communicate with seniors (aged ≥ 60 years) in focus groups to discuss the local climate during the past several decades.